bazelbuild/bazel-website/designs/index.md

 ## Reasons for a design review policy

+Bazel has a design review policy:

 *   To maximize the likelihood that all feature requests get a baseline level of scrutiny.
 *   To maximize the likelihood that the right people will weigh in on designs before we've invested in an implementation that may not work.

 ## Contributor Workflow

+As a contributor, you can write a design document, send pull requests and request reviewers for your proposal.

 ### Write the design document